-Who Qualifies for Expungement and Record Sealing
+Who Qualifies for Expungement and Record Sealing in Ohio

 If you were arrested as a juvenile, you can have all records and documents related to your arrest permanently destroyed through expungement.
 Usually this is done automatically, unless you are adjudicated a delinquent, unruly, or a juvenile traffic offender.
 You may still qualify for expungement at a later date, though, if:

 - more than two years have passed since the end of the last court order made in your case,